Help Center Advanced

 Programmatically Changing Language

-To change languages using JavaScript, call these 2 functions one after another.
+To change languages using JavaScript, call this function.
 You can pass any language_code from the available live languages on your site.

 ‘es’ for example is for Spanish.